npm/cli/doc/misc/npm-config.md

 Set to true to run in "production" mode.

-1. devDependencies are not installed at the topmost level when running local `npm install` without any arguments.
+1. devDependencies are not installed at the topmost level when running local `npm install` without any arguments or `npm audit fix`.
+2. devDependencies are excluded from the npm audit report
-2. Set the NODE_ENV="production" for lifecycle scripts.
+3. Set the NODE_ENV="production" for lifecycle scripts.

 ### progress